California Motel Prices in 2026: What to Expect and How to Save

 Cheapest Days to Book California Motels

-Use these moves to stay free from inflated averages:
+Use these moves to avoid inflated averages:

-• Stay date-flexible and target August or November, when average prices drop about 8%
+• Stay date-flexible and target August or November, when average prices drop about 8%.

 Best Areas for Cheaper California Motels